 Abstract (231 / 250)

 Antibodies (Abs) are an important class of biomolecules that are produced by the immune system to defend against infections.
 Their importance is underlined by their use as therapeutic agents and their large-scale production as recombinant proteins.
 To enable production, identification of the amino acid sequence and the post translational modifications (PTMs) needs to be achieved.
 Traditionally B-cell sequencing has been used to identify the DNA/RNA sequences that putatively lead to the antibodies of interest, although only a fraction of B-cells produce the antibodies ending up in circulation.
 More recently mass spectrometry-based methods (MS) have seen an increase in use, with the added benefit that these are direct approaches to extract the sequence and can provide insights into PTMs of antibodies actually in circulation.
 Both techniques have their own challenges, and the complete extraction of the amino acid sequence by MS is typically difficult to achieve.
 In previous work mostly shotgun proteomics was applied, where the protein is digested into peptide prior to identification.
-With such an approach, gaps arise in the complementarity determining regions (CDRs) of the antibody that are responsible for the recognition and binding of infectious agents.
+With such an approach, gaps often arise in the complementarity determining regions (CDRs) of the antibody that are responsible for the recognition and binding of infectious agents.
 In this work we demonstrate that by combining shotgun proteomics with top-down proteomics, where the protein is measured directly without digestion, these gaps can be filled and more information on the antibody can be extracted.
 The software is freely available on GitHub.

 Introduction